Mancinek/frontend-nanodegree-arcade-game/README.md

 The repository contains also other helper files like:

-* images like characters, water, grass, stones,
+* images of characters, water, grass, stones,
 * `index.html` that loads the scripts on the page,
 * `style.css` that defines the style of html (centers the canvas and score).